lucarossi9/statistical_computation_4/index.md

 In the scatter plots below we applied TSNE method (t-distributed Stochastic Neighbor Embedding), which is a technique for dimensionality reduction that is particularly well suited for the visualization of high-dimensional datasets.

-- __H9 (HTB-176)__: is a cutaneous human cell of the prostate tissue affected by lymphoma desease.
+- __H9 (HTB-176)__: is a cutaneous human cell affected by lymphoma desease.
 This dataset contains 227 cells.
  {% include TSNE_H9.html %}
  {% include phases_h9.html %}
 -	__MDA-MB-231 (HTB-26)__: is an epithelial human cell of the breast tissue (Mammary gland) affected by adenocarcinoma.
 This dataset contains 342 cells.